SixArm/mast-cell-help/topics/n-methylhistamine-test/index.md

-# N-methylhistamine testing
+# N-methylhistamine test

-N-methylhistamine testing is a diagnostic tool used to measure the levels of N-methylhistamine in urine or blood.
+The N-methylhistamine test is a diagnostic tool used to measure the levels of N-methylhistamine in urine or blood.
 N-methylhistamine is a metabolite of histamine, a chemical released by mast cells during allergic and inflammatory responses.
 Elevated levels of N-methylhistamine may indicate increased histamine activity in the body, which can be associated with conditions such as mastocytosis or mast cell activation syndrome (MCAS).

 **Overview:**